-We've all seen the overzealous boaters who wash down their boat after every two-hour trip, but maybe they were actually onto something.
+We have all seen the overzealous boaters who wash down their boat after every two-hour trip, but maybe they were actually onto something.
 As it turns out, saltwater can cause devastating damage to boats if left without proper maintenance.
+In Florida’s hot, humid climate, the damage happens even faster.

 Cleaning every day may seem a little over the top, but wiping down the stainless and varnished teak with boat cleaning supplies might not be a bad idea.
-Why?
-Because salt will almost immediately start to corrode your boat and form pox.
+Regular cleaning is not just about keeping your boat looking sharp.
+It is about protecting your investment and avoiding costly repairs.

 If you leave the salt on your boat, it will cause chalking and pitting.
 The crystals from the saltwater will scratch and cause abrasions to your boat and, whether it's the isinglass or the other parts of the boat, the salt from the ocean will destroy a new boat quickly, leaving it full of rust and deterioration.